Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Care Tips:

-• Don’t need heater (prefer cooler water)
+• Don’t need a heater — prefer cooler water than most tropical species

 • School of 6+ recommended

-• Very active swimmers
+• Very active swimmers that use the whole tank

 • Tolerate wide range of conditions

-• Great for unheated tanks
+• Great for unheated tanks in temperate climates

 8. Zebra Danio – Active and Entertaining